-We hear it all the time: “Focus on the 6 most important things for today.”
-“List 3 things you most want to accomplish.”
-“What are 10 things on your bucket list?”
+We hear it all the time: “Focus on the six most important things for today.”
+“List three things you most want to accomplish.”
+“What are ten things on your bucket list?”
 But is it possible to accomplish more with less?
-Have you ever tried the pricinple of the One Thing?
+Have you ever tried the principle of the One Thing?

 New Approach to Life

-This year I decided to try a new approach to life: no lengthy resolutions, no bucket lists, no alphabetical prioritizing.
-Instead, I want to focus on the principle of “One Thing.”
+I decided to try a new approach to life: no lengthy resolutions, no bucket lists, no alphabetical prioritizing.
+Instead, I’m trying to focus on the principle of “One Thing.”
 Can you really accomplish more with one thing?
 Can I honestly make a difference by focusing only on One Thing?
-This year, I challenge you to find out with me.
+I challenge you to find out with me.

 2000 + Year Old Idea